lukateras/python-fraudrecord/README.md

 FraudRecord Query API client for Python.

-Status: maintained, stable, and tested.
+Maintained, stable, and tested as of January 2025.
 There will never be any breaking changes.

 ## Usage